Breaking ICE with Sonali Kolhatkar, Richard Wallace and Diego Morales

 About this Event

-Join us as we welcome Sonali Kolhatkar, Richard Wallace and Diego Morales to Pilsen Community Books for a discussion of the new book , a gripping, on-the-ground account of the growing movement against state violence, featuring interviews with those on the frontlines of the fight for immigrant justice and what it means to belong.
+Join us as we join our friends at in welcoming Sonali Kolhatkar, Richard Wallace and Diego Morales to Pilsen Community Books for a discussion of the new book , a gripping, on-the-ground account of the growing movement against state violence, featuring interviews with those on the frontlines of the fight for immigrant justice and what it means to belong.

 A war is being waged on the streets of the United States of America: MAGA’s violent anti-immigration regime is being challenged by a growing national movement dedicated to protecting communities and reversing racist and authoritarian policies.
 In Breaking ICE, award-winning journalist Sonali Kolhatkar presents her conversations with over a dozen movement organizers, lawyers, artists, labor leaders, and scholars on the frontlines of the fight.
 Through their courageous stories, Kolhatkar documents the impact of ICE violence, workplace raids, mass surveillance, and intimidation tactics, and how communities from Maine to California are organizing for a better world.
 Our present actions will not only determine the nature of American demographics from here on out, but also whether the future of the United States will look like an open multiracial democracy or a fascist police state.